When & Where?

-The eclipse will take place in the southern ocean during the early morning of Friday 4th December 2021.
+The 2021 solar eclipse will take place over the Southern Ocean during the early morning of Friday 4th December 2021.
 You’ll be best placed to see it around the South Orkney Islands and South Georgia area.
 There will be a number of voyages aiming to be in place at this time, to view the eclipse.

 Where can I see the solar eclipse?